 In 2015, students in participating COPLAC institutions enrolled in a hybrid archaeology course that included an in-person field school dig at a Native American site.

-A six-campus subset of the twenty-seven member Council of Public Liberal Arts Colleges (COPLAC) has built a multi-campus community of faculty expertise and practice by sharing courses that expand curricular options on each campus while exploring the educational value of sharing online hybrid courses in the area of Indigenous Studies.
-These COPLAC members are testing the appeal of regional and transnational courses in a hybrid environment and assessing the student learning outcomes of this format against traditional face-to-face classes.
+A four-campus subset of the twenty-nine member Council of Public Liberal Arts Colleges (COPLAC) is developing a model to share courses that expand curricular options on each campus and build a virtual department for faculty.
+These COPLAC members are testing the appeal of specialized courses in a hybrid environment and assessing the student learning outcomes of this format against traditional face-to-face classes.
 The group is exploring whether the individual campuses, ranging in size from 800 to 4,500 undergraduates, can leverage their COPLAC membership to strengthen teaching and learning while maintaining the “learning on a human scale” characteristic of public liberal arts institutions.
 The goal is to strengthen the instructional capacity of their small to medium-size campuses in an era of declining state appropriations for public liberal arts institutions.

-Participating campuses include: University of Alberta-Augustana, SUNY-Geneseo, University of Minnesota-Morris, and University of North Carolina-Asheville.
-The campuses are diverse, offering unique perspectives on Indigenous experiences.
-While the single discipline of Indigenous Studies was selected for this project, shared courses come from a variety of departments and programs, including anthropology, archeology, philosophy, history, and literature.
+The participating campuses include: University of Alberta-Augustana, SUNY-Geneseo, University of Minnesota-Morris, and University of North Carolina-Asheville.
+The campuses are diverse, offering unique perspectives on indigenous experiences.
+While the field of Indigenous Studies was selected for this project, shared courses come from a variety of departments and programs, including anthropology, archeology, philosophy, history, and literature.

-Over the course of the project, which runs from 2014-2017, over 20 courses are being offered.
+Over the course of the project, over 20 courses have been offered.
+The project is experimenting with two formats of delivering hybrid courses.
 The first hybrid model features an “on the ground” advisor/mentor to students taking an online class from another campus.
 In the second hybrid model, students take an online prerequisite course, and then meet during the summer for an on-site, face-to-face field research class.
-This video captures students talking about their experience participating in a hybrid archaeology course followed by an in-person field school experience at a Native American site.
+These videos capture students talking about their experience participating in two different study away programs: a hybrid archaeology course followed by an in-person field school experience at a Native American site in Rhode Island, and a hybrid history course followed by an in-person field school experience at Native American boarding schools in Minnesota.

 The Center for Online Learning, Research, and Service (COLRS) at the University of Illinois Springfield (a COPLAC member institution) provides hands-on training for the instructors that focuses on online learning pedagogy, technology, and best practices in teaching in an online environment.
 Follow-up online training sessions provide a community of professional practice for faculty who are part of the program.
 COLRS has also developed a Blackboard course site for faculty participants as an additional source of shared support.
 Faculty who have participated in the faculty development component of the project have access to these teaching and learning resources to supplement their hybrid teaching.